victorrossh/Blacklist/README.md

 1. An admin types `/blacklist` in chat.
 2. The menu opens, showing all online players (e.g., "Player1", "Player2 [Blacklisted]").
 3. The admin selects "Player1" to add them to the blacklist.
-4. Player1 is immediately frozen, their chat and voice are blocked, and they cannot use the C4.
+4. Player1 is immediately frozen, their chat and voice are blocked, they cannot use the C4, and any attempt to change their name is reverted.
 5. At the end of the map, Player1's SteamID is saved to `blacklist.txt`.
 6. On the next map, Player1 joins and is automatically frozen again.
 7. Alternatively, an admin uses `amx_blacklist "STEAM_0:1:12345678"` in the console to blacklist an offline player.
 When that player joins, they are frozen immediately.